 The holiday season is a time to visit with family and share traditions that have carried on for generations.
-When you have a loved one in a nursing home or assisted living facility, this can be a stressful time as you try to determine the best way to maintain the holiday spirit.
+When you have a loved one in a nursing home, memory care facility or assisted living facility, this can be a stressful time as you try to determine the best way to maintain the holiday spirit.

 This year, it is especially difficult, as the COVID-19 pandemic has brought about worries of passing the virus on to loved ones at high risk for morbidity if they contract it.
 If you are facing this difficult circumstance, it is best to use your wisest judgment when visiting loved ones and follow all CDC guidelines to prevent the transmission of COVID-19.
 If you are visiting family at a care facility, there are several ways you can make the holidays a little brighter as you share time with them.
 Consider these tips for making the holidays merry for loved ones in nursing homes.